-Atrioventricular canal defect might be detected in a baby before birth using ultrasound and special heart imaging.
+Atrioventricular canal defect might be diagnosed in a baby before birth during a pregnancy ultrasound or special heart imaging.

-After birth, signs and symptoms of complete atrioventricular canal defect are usually noticeable within the first few weeks.
-When listening to your baby's heart, a health care provider might hear a whooshing sound.
+After birth, symptoms of complete atrioventricular canal defect are usually noticeable within the first weeks.
+When listening to a baby's heart, a health care provider might hear a whooshing sound.
 The sound is called a heart murmur.

 - Echocardiogram.
 Sound waves are used to create pictures of the heart in motion.
-An echocardiogram can reveal a hole in the heart, abnormal heart valves and abnormal blood flow through the heart.
+An echocardiogram can reveal a hole in the heart or heart valve issues.
+It also shows how blood flows through the heart.

-Surgery is needed to repair a complete or partial atrioventricular canal defect.
+Surgery is needed to treat a complete or partial atrioventricular canal defect.
 More than one surgery may be needed.
-Surgery to correct atrioventricular canal defect involves using one or two patches to close the hole in the heart wall.
-The patches stay in the heart permanently, becoming part of the heart's wall as the heart's lining grows over them.
+Surgery involves using one or two patches to close the hole in the heart wall.
+The patches stay in the heart.
+They become part of the heart's wall as the heart's lining grows over them.

-For a complete atrioventricular canal defect, surgeons separate the abnormal large single valve between the upper and lower heart chambers into two valves.
-If separating the single valve isn't possible, heart valve replacement of both the tricuspid valve and the mitral valve might be needed.
+For a complete atrioventricular canal defect, surgeons separate the large single valve between the upper and lower heart chambers into two valves.
+If this isn't possible, the mitral and tricuspid valves might need to be replaced.

-Adults whose congenital heart defects were treated in childhood may need care from a cardiologist trained in adult congenital heart disease (adult congenital cardiologist) throughout life.
-Special attention and care may be needed around the time of any future surgical procedures, even those that do not involve the heart.
+Adults with a congenital heart defect treated in childhood may need care from an adult congenital cardiologist.
+Special attention and care may be needed around the time of future surgical procedures, even those that do not involve the heart.

 Sometimes, a congenital heart defect can increase the risk of infection in the lining of the heart or heart valves.
 This infection is called infective endocarditis.
-You or your child might also need to take preventive antibiotics before certain dental and other surgical procedures if either of you:
+You or your child might need to take preventive antibiotics before certain dental and other surgical procedures if either of you:

 - Received an artificial heart valve

-- Received artificial (prosthetic) material during heart repair
+- Received artificial — or prosthetic — material during heart repair

 Coping and support

 - Record your or your child's health history.
-Write down medications, surgery and other procedures and the dates they were performed.
-Include the medical report from the surgeon, and any other important information about your or your child's care.
-This information will be useful for doctors who are unfamiliar with you or your child.
-It will also help your child transition from pediatric to adult doctors.
+Write down medications, surgery and other procedures, and the dates they were performed.
+Include the medical report from the surgeon, and other important information about your or your child's care.
+This information will be useful for health care providers who are unfamiliar with you or your child.
+It will also help your child transition from pediatric to adult providers.

 Preparing for your appointment

-You or your child might be referred to a doctor trained in heart conditions (cardiologist).
+You or your child might be referred to a doctor trained in heart conditions, called a cardiologist.

 What you can do

-- Write down any symptoms you or your child has, including any that may seem unrelated to the reason why you scheduled the appointment.
+- Write down all symptoms, including any that may seem unrelated to the reason why you scheduled the appointment.

-- Write down important medical information, including other health conditions you or your child may have.
+- Write down important medical information, including other health conditions you have or your child has.